calebgregory/fp101x/wk4/notes.md

 ## foldr

-the functions `map` and `filter` have a similar structure - they're both defined inductively over the structure of the list.
+the functions `map` and `filter` have a similar structure - they're both _defined inductively over the structure of the list_.

-since we are _lazy_ programmers, we want to capture that pattern into yet another higher-order function, that we can then use to define filter and map - or, in fact, as many functions as possible. that function that captures recursively descending over the structure of a list is called `foldr`. there is also a function `foldl`. the `l` and `r` here simply indicate the direction of the fold - from left or right, respectively.
+since we are _lazy_ programmers, we want to capture that pattern into yet another higher-order function, that we can then use to define `filter` and `map` - or, in fact, as many functions as possible. that function that captures recursively descending over the structure of a list is called `foldr`. there is also a function `foldl`. the `l` and `r` here simply indicate the direction of the fold - from left or right, respectively.